hyphop/miZy-spi-image-builder/miZy_spi_image_builder.md

 # miZy

-tiny fast embedded linux, for sunxi Orange Pi Zero (and maybe other boards) and mods under active development, but is usable already )
+tiny fast embedded linux, for sunxi Orange Pi Zero (and maybe other boards) and mods.
+Now under active development, but is usable already )

 # LINKS